fractal-analytics-platform/fractal-client/README.md

 Add a task; tasks are into the tasks folder.
 To add one or more just copy the filename without extension, example:

 ```
-python fractal_cmd.py task add compression_tif tif tif
+python fractal_cmd.py task add yokogawa_to_zarr zarr zarr well
 ```

-There is also the "Depends_on" argument which is optional, but for the moment we do not want to have dependencies on other tasks.
+The last three arguments are the input/output type and the parallelization level.
+Each task should act at the level of a `plate` or `well`, while `none` means that the task is not parallelized over any of its arguments.

+For the moment the "depends_on" argument is not used.

 ```
 python fractal_cmd.py task list